 The HEXACO model was constructed in the year 2000 to assess some of the personality dimensions, and theoretical interpretations, that had been outlined in earlier studies.

-The model measures six major personalty dimensions, namely: Honesty-Humility, emotionality, eXtraversion, agreeableness, conscientiousness, openness to experience.
+The model measures six major personality dimensions, namely: Honesty-Humility, emotionality, extraversion, agreeableness, conscientiousness, openness to experience.

 The inventory is comprised of 200 questions for the full-length assessment or 100 questions for the half-length assessment.

 The HEXACO 60 is also available for when there is little time.
 For more information on accessibility and pricing, visit the HEXACO website.